perlal6802/concert-adventure/logic/choice-bobby.md

 Cool!
-Now that you've choosen to go to Logics' concert you now must decide how you will spend your night.
+Now that you've choosen to go to logic's concert you're unsure if you want a spot in the front lower level or in the back higher level rows.

 #### [General admission](general-admission.md)
 #### [Higher level](hihher-level.md)